ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-10-17-5-reasons-to-be-cheerful-about-sitecore-9.md

 So first things first lets get it installed!
 Here's the biggest difference compared to other versions of Sitecore.
 It's not as simple as extracting the web root, attaching some databases and adding a site to IIS;

-Sitecore 9 comes with a totally rethink on xDB and all the low level functions take place in a separate IIS website.
+Sitecore 9 comes with a total rethink on xDB and all the low level functions take place in a separate IIS website.
 Along with the new site, windows services, extra databases, Solr and self signed SSL certificates are needed.
 Although you might think this a P.I.T.A it gives you the ability to scale out xDB and untangle it from the main content editing experience.